 Forming Whole Wheat Dough

-- Next add the whole wheat flour, salt, preferred neutral flavored oil (or butter or ghee) and yogurt.
+- Next to the frothy yeast water mixture, add the whole wheat flour, salt, preferred neutral flavored oil (or butter or ghee) and yogurt.

 - Mix with a spoon.